Let him who would enjoy a good future waste none of his present

-We often think of weeds as those annoying perennial pests like thistles and sour sobs; however, the truth is that any plants growing at site where it is not wanted can be regarded as a weed.
+We often think of weeds as those annoying perennial pests like thistles and sour sobs; however, the truth is that any plants growing at a site where it is not wanted can be regarded as a weed.
 This can include trees, bushes, grasses, herbs and even native plants when growing outside of their natural range.
-Weeds often smother out and compete for resources with indigenous plants, as well as degrade and destroy habitats leaving the wildlife dependent on these habitats vulnerable.
+Weeds often smother out and compete for resources with indigenous plants, as well as degrade and destroy habitats, leaving the wildlife dependent on these habitats vulnerable.

 What can I do?

-- Plant a native garden, ensuring that all the plants within your yard are fitted to your regional area, if you’re unsure ask a local nursery or do online research to guide plant choice.
+- Plant a native garden, ensuring that all the plants within your yard are suited to your regional area, if you’re unsure ask a local nursery or do online research to guide plant choice.

 - Ensure your garden is a ‘backyard 4 wildlife’, giving our native animals a safe place to live is fundamental to countering the damage done to habitats by weeds.